 When discussing potential studies at UNIL with a potential doctoral student: discuss your and his/her expectations for the doctoral studies and later career plans, identify and explain the funding situation, define potential research topics.

-Inform the candidate about the thesis supervisory committee and how it works.
+Inform the candidate about the thesis supervisory committee and how it works; and about the mandatory first meeting before the end of the first year of the thesis.

 Inform the candidate of the following documents and services: